SDC Directing Initiative

 We also invite applications from students interested in directing as part of the 10-Minute Play Festival.
 Every year, the Region 6 Playwriting area chooses a limited number of new student-written plays to present.
 Selected student directors will be paired with student playwrights to work on a public reading of a new 10-minute play.
 The emphasis is on performance and supporting the playwright’s words, without props or other production elements.
 A stage direction reader will be provided.

-All entrants for the 2025 Regional Festivals will prepare one from the list of thirteen scenes below, selected by the 2021, 2022, and 2023 SDC Fellows.
+All entrants for the 2026 and 2027 Regional Festivals will prepare one from the list of scenes below, selected by the SDC fellowship alumni.

 Machinal by Sophie Treadwell (Nick Hern Books